ibm-cloud-docs/deployable-reference-architectures/terraform-ibm-watsonx-saas-da/watsonx-saas-da.md

 {: #architecture-diagram}

 ![Architecture diagram for the Watsonx.ai SaaS with Assistant and Governance deployable architecture](watsonx-saas-da.svg "Architecture diagram for the Watsonx.ai SaaS with Assistant and Governance deployable architecture")
-{: caption="Figure 1.
-Watsonx.ai SaaS with Assistant and Governance deployable architecture" caption-side="bottom"}{: external download="watsonx-saas-da.svg"}
+{: caption="Watsonx.ai SaaS with Assistant and Governance deployable architecture" caption-side="bottom"}{: external download="watsonx-saas-da.svg"}

 The Watsonx.ai SaaS with Assistant and Governance deployable architecture creates the services shown in the `watsonx services` section and an instance of {{site.data.keyword.cos_full_notm}} in a target {{site.data.keyword.Bluemix_notm}} account, resource group, and region.
 Then, it automatically configures a IBM watsonx starter project that grants access to an existing {{site.data.keyword.Bluemix_notm}} user, for example, an AI researcher.
 As a result, that user can log into the {{site.data.keyword.IBM_notm}} watsonx starter project, and begin working.